 Headlines in The Washington Post and The New York Times allude to “mixed reactions” about Bergdahl’s release.
 But there are no mixed reactions among those whom he betrayed when he deserted his combat post.

-“Bergdahl was in my company – Blackfoot Company, 1-501st Airborne infantry regiment.
-It is the universal opinion of all of us, that he deserted our unit – walked right off the OP.
-I lost two close friends killed in action while looking for this piece of shit.
-Four others died in subsequent missions in connection with Bergdahl.
-Unlike this POS, we endured the deployments and the ops, embraced the suck and served honorably – and this deserter was promoted to Sergeant, while we left theater as PFCs?
+“Bergdahl was in my company — Blackfoot Company, 1-501st Airborne infantry regiment.
+It is the universal opinion of all of us, that he deserted our unit — walked right off the OP.
+In 2009, I lost two close friends KIA in an ambush while looking for this piece of shit.
+Four others died in subsequent missions in connection with searches for Bergdahl.
+Unlike this POS, we endured the deployments and the ops, embraced the suck and served honorably — and this deserter was promoted to Sergeant, while we left theater as PFCs?
 It is a soldier’s duty to survive, evade, resist and escape (SERE), and to give the enemy hell while you’re in captivity.
 Bergdahl was compliant with the enemy.
 He deserted his brothers and his country.
 He is not only a deserter, but in fact, he is a traitor.
 He is no hero.
 I have known genuine heroes and to suggest he is among them offends their honor.
 Let me repeat: BERGDAHL IS NO HERO!”

 Additionally, Col. Allen West (USA, Ret.), who is no stranger to Army combat operations in Iraq and Afghanistan, echoes the concerns about Bergdahl’s status, noting, “It’s not the modus operandi for Islamic terrorists to detain American troops when captured.”
 And former Army spec ops commander Michael Waltz, who was in charge of search teams looking for the deserter, insists, “Bergdahl owes the mothers of soldiers who did not come home, answers.”